01 of 14

 The huge sweep of Banderas Bay is lined with resorts, many of which are all-inclusive and welcome families.
 Kids clubs tend to be the simple "friendly little clubhouse" type.
 Families can enjoy the beautiful beach and perhaps try some boogie-boarding and body-surfing in the waves.
 Many resorts have freeform pools and a small shallow pool for kids.

 Banderas Bay is home to several nesting areas for sea turtles.
 Four protected species nest along the coast of Nayarit, including leatherback turtles and Olive Ridley turtles, whose nesting season continues from June to November.

 Hatchlings often take place right outside the resorts on Banderas Bay.
-Visitors walking along the beach may notice a fenced area with information about marine turtles, and a sign that says "El Campamento Turtuguero de Nuevo Vallarta" (Nuervo Vallarta Sea Turtle Preserve.).
+Visitors walking along the beach may notice a fenced area with information about marine turtles, and a sign that says "El Campamento Tortuguero de Nuevo Vallarta" (Nuevo Vallarta Sea Turtle Preserve.).
 Resort guests are invited to release baby turtles from here in the evenings.

 04 of 14